|[ Home | Status/Forum | Seed List ] [ Buy my book]|

 |"A landrace is a variety that has been purposely maintained as a diverse gene pool to help it be more adaptive to harsh conditions."
 AdaptiveSeeds.com 2012 seed catalog.|

-When creating a landrace include seeds that are available from individuals via the black market (blogs, online auction sites, open source seed breeding projects, local gardeners, seed swaps).
-Seeds grown by your neighbors and your local farmer's market should be included if possible since they are already one year ahead in adapting to your locality.
+When creating a landrace we include seeds that are available from individuals via the free market (blogs, online auction sites, open source seed breeding projects, local gardeners, seed swaps).
+Seeds grown by your neighbors and your local farmer's market are included if possible since they are already a year or more ahead in adapting to local conditions.
 Due to cytoplasmic male sterility we recommend that hybrids not be used in the creation of landraces for the following crops: carrots, cabbage, broccoli, onions, beets, potatoes.
 The following species are generally considered safe even if hybridized: spinach, cantaloupe, squash, tomato, beans, peas.
 Even open pollinated and heirloom crops have been contaminated by cytoplasmic male sterility.
 We recomend that all landrace crops be screened routinely to eliminate male sterility.
+The screening in many species is as simple as looking at the flowers and culling any plants that lack anthers or pollen.

 Landrace crops may also be developed gradually.
 For example by saving the seeds from whatever you happen to be growing this year, planting the collected seeds, and also planting a new variety in the next row over.
 Then if the new variety grows well saving the seed from that and adding it to your population.